JasLee07/JasLee07/README.md

 ## About

-👋 Hello, I'm **Jasmine Lee**!
-I'm currently a student at Smith College studying Computer Science with a focus on video game development.
-I'm passionate about 2D game dev and love programming; I'm currently working on a small 2D platformer!
-I am always looking for internships and opportunities to grow, so feel free to reach out for connecting or other related things.
+Hello, I'm **Jasmine Lee**!
+I'm currently a student at Smith College studying Computer Science with a focus on 2D Gameplay Programming.
+I am working on spreading my clubs reach across Massachusetts and we are open to collab on game jams and talks!
+Feel free to reach out for collabs on small projects and other ideas!

 - 📍 Location: Northampton, Massachusetts
 - 🎓 Education: B.A in Computer Science, Smith College (c/o 2029)